 Safari Private Browsing is a useful option for users who wish to browse the internet and keep their online activity private on their Apple devices.
 But is it as private as it claims?
 In this article, we’ll dive into everything you need to know about Safari Private Browsing.

-We cover how to use it, its limitations, and alternative solutions that protect your personal information, including privacy-focused browsers and the best VPNs for macOS.
+We cover how to use it, its limitations, and alternative solutions that protect your personal information, including privacy-focused browsers and the best VPNs for macOS or iOS.

 How to use private browsing in Safari